2023 Singapore Grand Prix: Background

 The event was held across the weekend of 15–17 September.
-It was the fifteenth round of the 2023 Formula One World Championship and the 22nd running of the Singapore Grand Prix.
+It was the fifteenth round of the 2023 Formula One World Championship and the 14th running of the Singapore Grand Prix as a round of the Formula One World Championship.

 Championship standings before the race

 Coming into the weekend, Max Verstappen led the Drivers' Championship by 145 points from teammate Sergio Pérez, with Fernando Alonso third, a further 49 points behind.
 Red Bull Racing led the Constructors' Championship, leading Mercedes by 310 points and Ferrari by a further 45 points.

 Current World Constructors' Championship leader Red Bull Racing had an opportunity to secure their sixth title, their second in a row.
 Red Bull Racing would win the title if they claimed a 1–2 result with a bonus point for the fastest lap (44 points), with second-placed Mercedes scoring one point or fewer.
 If Red Bull Racing had achieved a 1–2 without the fastest lap (43 points), with Mercedes failing to score, their advantage would have been the same as the number of the obtainable points remaining in the season (353), but Mercedes would not have been able to win on a tie breaker due to Red Bull Racing achieving more wins than Mercedes.